Fort Wayne Children's Zoo Home

 About

 African lions inhabit a wide range of habitats, from open plains to savanna grasslands.
+Most African lion populations can be found in the country of Tanzania, with smaller populations living in Kenya and Zambia.

 This species primarily eats large animals, such as zebras and wildebeest.
 The female lionesses are the primary hunters and provide food for the pride.